• home

 Location : Siem Reap

-Travel by private vehicle to Siem Reap today – the small but expanding town is the gateway to the UNESCO World Heritage Site of the Angkor complex.
+Travel by private vehicle to Siem Reap today – this small but expanding town is the gateway to the UNESCO World Heritage site of the Angkor complex.
 This is the most popular destination for travellers in all of Cambodia (maybe even in Southeast Asia!).
 You'll probably notice a change of pace here, so maybe take a walk and enjoy the atmosphere when you arrive.
 A visit to the old market is a must, even if you're not looking for souvenirs – wandering through the stalls and surrounding shops, you’ll find silks, cotton, sarongs, silver and statues among a flurry of colour.
 There's also a long tradition of shadow puppetry in the region, so if you're lucky, you might even catch a show at one of the local restaurants tonight.

 Day :6